finbox/finbox.github.io/_posts/2014-06-06-fatfreeframework-setup.md

 ## Setting up your project

-First you'll want to [download](https://github.com/bcosca/fatfree/archive/master.zip){:target="_blank"} the framework files.
+First, you'll want to [download](https://github.com/bcosca/fatfree/archive/master.zip){:target="_blank"} the framework files.
 Create a new directory for your site and unzip the framework there.
-Next you will want to create an *index.php* file.
+Next, you will want to create an *index.php* file.
 This will act as your routing file, but can also include additional functionality.

 ### Routing